LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

               * a *tuple* of iteration space objects, and
               * one or more lambda expressions representing portions of the loop kernel body.
-          * The ``RAJA::launch`` space is templated on both a host and device policy to create an execution space for host or device kernels.
+          * The ``RAJA::expt::launch`` method is templated on both a host and device launch policy to create an execution space for kernels.
+            By templating on both host and device policy, the launch method enables run-time selection of running on the host or device.
-            Choosing to run on the host or device may be specified at run-time using ``RAJA::launch`` function arguments.
-Algorithms are expressed inside the launch space as nested loops using ``RAJA::loop`` methods.
+            Algorithms are expressed inside the execution space as nested loops using ``RAJA::loop`` methods.
-              * Hierarchical parallelism can be expressed using thread and team policies with ``RAJA::loop`` methods, these constructs follow a threading model as found in CUDA/HIP.
+              * Hierarchical parallelism can be expressed using the thread and thread-team model with ``RAJA::loop`` methods as found in programming models such as CUDA/HIP.

 Various examples showing how to use ``RAJA::forall``, ``RAJA::kernel``, ``RAJA::launch``
 methods may be found in the :ref:`tutorial-label`.